JeffreyQ/Infix-Notation-Calculator/README.md

 3. The only allowable operators are + (for addition), − (for subtraction), ∗ (for multiplication), / (for division), and ˆ (for exponentiation).
 Negative sign is not allowed.
 4. Division by zero is not allowed.
 5. The exponentiation operator has the highest precedence followed by the multiplication and division operators and finally the addition and subtraction operators.
 6. The exponentiation operator is right-associative while all the other operators are left-associative.
-7. Parentheses can appear in the mathematical expression.
+Parentheses can also appear in the mathematical expression.
 8. Parentheses can be nested.
 9. Assume that the parentheses are well-balanced.
 10. Blank spaces can appear in the mathematical expression.